AdamTuraj/Hackboard/README.md

 **Every hardware hacker needs a development board.
 So why not make your own overkill one?**

-The Hackboard is a one board fits (almost) all development board with many useful features to ensure it works with all projects!
-Some of the features can be found below.
+The Hackboard is a "one board fits (almost) all" development board with many useful features to ensure it works with all projects!
+Whether you need to drive a motor, listen through a microphone, play music on a speaker or use various peripherals, the Hackboard has you covered.
+Running on Arduino or STM32CubeIDE, you can take full advantage of Hackboard due to its low learning curve.
+On top of all these features, it is super efficient and can easily run off a 9v battery for many hours.
+Still not interested.
+Get a larger overview of the features below!

 ![A 3d view of the hackboard](https://raw.githubusercontent.com/AdamTuraj/hackboard/main/Images/3D_View.png)